britram/rains-prototype/draft-trammell-rains-protocol.md

 neither subject name need be present in the shard's contents.
 If A is null, the shard begins at the beginning of the zone.
 If B is null, the shard ends at the end of the zone.
-The shard MUST NOT contain any assertions whose subject names sort before A or after B. In addition, the authority for the shard belongs to MUST NOT make any assertions during the period of validity of the shard's signatures that would fall between subject-name A and subject-name B inclusive that are not contained within the shard
+The shard MUST NOT contain any assertions whose subject names sort before A or after B. In addition, the authority the shard belongs to MUST NOT make any assertions during the period of validity of the shard's signatures that would fall between subject-name A and subject-name B inclusive that are not contained within the shard